-- Further Residential Properties may need to be submitted should your circumstances change during the year.
+- Further submissions and payments may need to be done should your circumstances change during the year.

 - What is HMRC's policy on penalties and interest, if all reasonable care has been taken with estimated figures but there is a difference in the final calculation?